tarantool/doc/doc/how-to/db/crud.rst

       return ta
     end

-And here is what happens when one invokes the function:
+The output below shows what happens if you invoke this function:

 .. code-block:: tarantoolsession